Streamlining Customer Accounting Input

 Multiline Transaction UI with a 99%er.

 I pleaded with other members of the product team and development, but we were already working within a tight timeline and maintaining a separate UI wasn't believed to be feasible.
 However once given the opportunity to validate the designs, there was a strong push back from users about the newer version.
 I believed this was a case where sacrificing the overall experience for most in favor of edge cases did not make sense and users agreed.
 Regardless of some additional development time, this was the experience we needed to be aiming for.
-This feature would no longer ship without that 99%er view.
+This feature would no longer ship without the unique 99%er view.

 Initial Launch Version of the 99%er View.

-With transaction editing figured out, I continued working on the other redesigns.
+With transaction coding figured out, I continued working on the other redesigns.
 Scope had officially removed an entire application redesign from the table, but we still pushed forward with the Homepage, Blockers, and hopefully financial statements.
 The hope was that since the bulk of our users focus on those features, it could still feel like a new application even if those were the only changes made.

 Early Iteration Blocker drawer for restoring a connection.